 Location: Narragansett Bay, Rhode Island

-Collaborators: Rhode Island Department of Environmental Management, FarSounder Inc., and National Oceanic and Atmospheric Administration's National Marine Fisheries Service
+Collaborators: Rhode Island Department of Environmental Management, FarSounder Inc., National Marine Fisheries Service

 Goal: Develop a methodology using hydroacoustic sonar products aimed specifically at estimating pelagic fish biomass and identifying species.

 Significance: The results will improve local foodweb models and Rhode Island fisheries management by establishing a pilot pelagic fish survey for Narragansett Bay, as well as further the development of new fisheries sampling products.